Waste Not, Want Not: Drink Beer To Feed Fish And Help Save The Planet

 "It would be much more efficient to eat these sardines and anchovies directly," says lead author Timothy Cashion, with the University of British Columbia.
 Cashion says he would like to see fish meal production veer away from using whole fish and, instead, process only unmarketable waste scraps that would otherwise be discarded.

-Feeding farmed fish is an important logistical issue, though Trenor cautions that it's just one of many problematic areas associated with industrial aquaculture, like pollution, disease outbreaks and the escape of captive fish.
+Feeding farmed fish is an important logistical issue, though Trenor cautions that it's just one of many problem areas associated with industrial aquaculture; others include pollution, disease outbreaks and the escape of captive fish.

 At Five & 20, the first crop of fish is still months away and is expected to weigh in at several thousand pounds.
-Jere Northrop, a managing member at Timberfish Technologies who has helped build the project, says the system could eventually be producing 2 to 3 million pounds of fish per year.
+Jere Northrop, a managing member at TimberFish Technologies who has helped build the project, says the system could eventually be producing 2 million to 3 million pounds of fish per year.

 He hopes others in related industries take note of the project.